Families received in emergency accommodation

 The reception in a youth hostel is intended to provide shelter for a short period (a few days) until a place is found in Fedasil’s regular network.
 It will always be temporary accommodation, for families only.

 As a reminder, unlike families and single women, single men who apply for protection are no longer directly accommodated.
 The Belgian government has decided to temporarily suspend the reception of single men.
-They are be invited to register on a waiting list.
+They are invited to register on a waiting list.

 Currently, more than 2,100 single men are on the waiting list for a reception place.
 Several of them are accommodated in the emergency reception network set up in Brussels as part of an agreement between the regional and federal authorities.